Sitara (1980 film): Plot

 Sitara is the love story of two childhood lovers, Dhania and Kundan.
-They come to Bombay, due to their economic conditions and they start working in a Cinema hall.
+They come to Mumbai, due to their economic conditions and they start working in a Cinema hall.
 Dhania is fascinated by films and has hidden desire to become an actress, so she often imitates the dances shown on movies.
 One day Dhania plays the record of the songs and starts dancing, assuming herself as the heroine of the film.
 She pulls Kundan up to join her and both get involved in the dance, forgetting everything.
 One person related with films watches them and he is impressed by the skill of Dhania and he helps her to become a film star Sarita from Dhania.
 Now Kundan feels lonely in this glamorous world and their love is lost somewhere.
 He still loves her, but she is lost in her dreams of becoming a superstar.
 Depressed, Kundan decides to return to his village.
 Sitara explores the life of actors coming from small towns and villages.